POLICY

 Climate Change

 Understanding that climate change is among the greatest threats to humanity is a guiding principle at the center of this campaign.
 The reason Shawn became so invested in housing policy was to help reimagine our built environment to be more human-scale.
 The reality is the UN Intergovernmental on Climate Change gives us until 2030 to reach net zero emissions and no politician is moving at an urgency that reflects this reality.
-As a former climate organizer and current board member of two transit-focused non-profits, Shawn is the climate candidate in this race, and all the housing, transportation, and small business policies will help us be a more sustainable City, both financially and environmentally.
+As a former climate organizer and current board member of two transit-focused non-profits, Shawn is the climate candidate in this race, and his policies will help us be a more sustainable City, both financially and environmentally.